redastambouli/digital-business-card/README.md

 https://redastambouli.github.io/digital-business-card/

-This is an individual assignment for the 1 section of a React course, consisting of a static webpage: https://www.youtube.com/watch?v=bMknfKXIFA8&list=WL&index=1&t=8450s
+This is an individual assignment for the section one of a React course, consisting of a static webpage: https://www.youtube.com/watch?v=bMknfKXIFA8&list=WL&index=1&t=8450s